1Password/solutions/1password/migration/delinea/README.md

 using the official 1Password Python SDK and its batch item-creation API (`items.create_all`, up to 100 items per call).

-Run it directly on a server with Python, or as a Docker container — both are covered below.
+Run it directly on a server with Python, or as a Docker container.

 ## 1. Create a service account